estarriolvetch/ERC721Psi/README.md

 - `ERC721PsiRandomSeedReveal`: The randomness is requested when the `_reveal()` function is called.
 This function is usually called by the project owner to reveal the tokens.
 Everytime `_reveal()` is called, it will reveal the random seeds of all the tokens minted since the last reveal.

 ## Considerations
 It is important to realize that `balanceOf`, `totalSupply`, `tokenByIndex`, and `tokenOfOwnerByIndex` in ERC721Psi are not designed to be gas efficient since they are mostly used by front end only.
-By doing so, we are able to reduce the storage usage and thus minimize the gas consumption for the rest of the function.
+By doing so, we are able to reduce the storage usage and thus minimize the gas consumption for the rest of the functions.

 If tracking `balanceOf` on-chain is important for your application, please use the ERC721PsiTrackBalance extension (coming soon).